MazenA14/unilink/README.md

 + Previous grades page is broken
 + Adjust Colouring of transcript semester gpa (All grade colour ranges)
 + Make links in notifications be clickable
++ On selecting the default screen don't go there
++ Naming isn't working with new parser
++ Lecture Location isn't parsed correctly
++ Add to the login modal popup that the username/password might be incorrect or the password expired
++ Add reset password feature on the login screen and in the settings
++ Change sign in button (Make it smaller)
++ Change signing in... loading
++ Clear all cache on logout
++ On downloading the apk can't retrieve items
++ Add the grade beside the GPA in the grading system and handle the 'Grade' offset
++ Move the 'i' button in the transcipt page
++ Multiple slots module & the information needs to open 90% (Like the notification modal)
++ Settings page is shifted up
++ Check consistency of modals in the whole app

 ## Run these next time
 - npx expo install @expo/metro-runtime react-native-worklets